PacificCommunity/dotstatcharts/docs/LEARNING.md

 2) The 2 letter code is in the `id` property, which we access through `dim[2].id`
 3) We will assign this value to the `name` property, as required by highcharts

-So our first parser parameter is : `"name": "dim[2].id"`
+So our first parser parameter is `"name": "dim[2].id"`

 We then want :
 - the full name of the country to be in variable `label`
 - the year the data has been collected in variable `year`

-Now the value is not in the dimension array, but in the values array.
+The value itself is not in the dimension array, but in the values array.
 And in fact, it is the first indexed value, which we access using the `val[0]` parameter.
 Highcharts requires the y-axis value to be assigned to property `y`.
-Our y-axis value is defined as : `"y": "val[0]"`
+Our y-axis value is then defined as `"y": "val[0]"`

-Our full parser parameters then becomes :
+Our full parser parameters:
 ```json
   {
     "name": "dim[2].id",